alexbleich/housing-affordability-tool/ASSUMPTIONS.md

-# Assumptions, Methods, Data Schema, and Guardrails
+# Assumptions, Methods, & Data Schema

 This is a technical appendix for the Housing Affordability Visualizer *written for non-coders who want transparency*.
 This document explains how inputs are read, how costs are combined, how price maps to income, and what safeguards and caveats apply.